 - a.
-A continuous reserve corridor located from the Domain on Prestons Road through to Mairehau Road. - b.
-Additional community (neighbourhood) parks are required to support the higher density areas.
+A continuous reserve corridor located from the Domain on Prestons Road through to Mairehau Road. - b.-Additional community (neighbourhood) parks are required to support the higher density areas.

-- a.
-A fully interconnected local road network across the site that achieves a high level of accessibility for people, including opportunities for walking, cycling and public transport. - b.
-No direct vehicle access from any residential allotment-shall be granted to Mairehau Road from the following unless the 80km speed limit on Mairehau Road is reduced to 60km or less, or a subdivision consent plan establishing residential access is approved;
+- A fully interconnected local road network across the site that achieves a high level of accessibility for people, including opportunities for walking, cycling and public transport. - b.
+No direct vehicle access from any residential allotment shall be granted to Mairehau Road from the following unless the 80km speed limit on Mairehau Road is reduced to 60km or less, or a subdivision consent plan establishing residential access is approved;

-- i. any secondary road until such time as the portion of the main primary road linking Prestons a.
+- any secondary road until such time as the portion of the main primary road linking Prestons Road to Mairehau Road is open to traffic; - ii. any residential allotment.

+a.
 All watercourses in the neighbourhood are to be integral components of the open space network.